LarsBesselmann/WCA-EJA-GettingStarted/README.md

 In this exercise, you will learn how developers can use watsonx Code Assistant with VS Code Integrated Development Environment for modernizing an existing Java Enterprise Application.

-At the end of this lab you should be able to:
+At the end of this lab, you should be able to:

-  - use watsonx Code Assistant to explain existingf Java Enterprise Code
+  - use watsonx Code Assistant to explain existing Java Enterprise Code
   - use watsonx Code Assistant to modernize an existing WebSphere Traditional application to Liberty
   - use watsonx Code Assistant to update an existing Java Enterprise Application to Liberty